 Prior to law school, Colin graduated from Saint Louis University in 2013 with dual degrees in legal studies and business administration.
 Between undergrad and law school he worked as a project manager for a large-scale commercial redevelopment project.

 Colin graduated from Saint Louis University School of Law in 2017 with cum laude honors and a specialization in Business and Transactional Law.
 He is licensed to handle legal work in both Missouri and Illinois.
 While in law school, he interned with the St. Clair County State’s Attorneys office, where he assisted in the felony and special prosecution divisions.
 He later clerked for Kurowski Shultz, an O’Fallon, Illinois-based asbestos defense firm.
 During his 3rd year of law school, he interned at Monsanto where he worked on contract and immigration issues.

 Before founding Artinger Law, Colin worked for DTI Global, LLC, a nationwide, legal process outsourcing company where he assisted with pre-trial discovery.
-In addition to operating Artinger Law, Colin works at the Department of Defense drafting and awarding defense contracts.

-Colin serves on the board for the Divorce Team of Illinois ("DTIL"), a non-profit whose mission is to provide comprehensive education and resources to individuals throughout the divorce process.
+Colin serves on the board of directors for the Divorce Team of Illinois ("DTIL"), a non-profit whose mission is to provide comprehensive education and resources to individuals throughout the divorce process.
 In addition to his work with the DTIL, Colin presents at CLE classes for attorneys, advising divorce practitioners on the proper construction of settlement agreements in order to limit liability and prepare for a smooth division of marital retirement accounts by use of QDROs and QILDROs.